nusco/narjillos/backlog.md

 * Different shapes for body segments

 ##Grab Bag
+* Show things as blips when zooming out in infrared mode
 * Simpler senescence mechanism
 * Report conflicts in command-line arguments (like -s and file used together)
 * Demo mode (switch from narjillo to narjillo)